JPMorgan Chase & Co. (NYSE:JPM) Shares Acquired Rep. Marjorie Taylor Greene

 JPMorgan Chase & Co.
 Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, April 30th.
-Shareholders of record on Friday, April 4th will be issued a $1.40 dividend.
-This is a positive change from JPMorgan Chase & Co.’s previous quarterly dividend of $1.25.
-This represents a $5.60 annualized dividend and a yield of 2.64%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, April 30th.
+Stockholders of record on Friday, April 4th will be paid a dividend of $1.40 per share.
+This represents a $5.60 dividend on an annualized basis and a dividend yield of 2.59%.
+This is an increase from JPMorgan Chase & Co.’s previous quarterly dividend of $1.25.
 The ex-dividend date is Friday, April 4th.
-JPMorgan Chase & Co.’s dividend payout ratio (DPR) is currently 28.37%.
+JPMorgan Chase & Co.’s dividend payout ratio is currently 28.37%.

 Analysts Set New Price Targets